The application for Summer 2014 is now live! Click on the Applications tab on the left of this page. Remember - the deadline is March 31st!

-As a CPS student participating in the Summer College Bridge program, you will enroll in one course at the University of Chicago during our Summer Session.
-The course you take will be determined in close consultation with the Director of College Bridge.
+Summer Bridge is a program that allows rising juniors or seniors in a CPS high school to take a course at the University of Chicago free of charge.
+Bridge students are enrolled in one college-credit course.
+The course options are undergraduate courses offered in a 3, 4 or 5 week block during the summer session.
+The particular course will be determined in close consultation with the Director of College Bridge.
 Tuition, fees and textbooks are paid for by the University of Chicago Office of Civic Engagement.

-You will be receiving college credit for the course you take through College Bridge, therefore the course can not count toward your high school graduation requirements.
-In general, in order to enroll in a class in a particular subject area, you must have completed the most advanced course in that subject (typically, an AP or IB course) at your high school with a minimum grade of B. In some cases, this requirement may be waived if your school does not allow you to take a particular AP or IB course in a subject until your Senior Year.
-In those cases, you must have received an A in all other courses you've taken in that subject.
-The following departments are offering courses for summer enrollment: Biological Sciences, English, Foreign Languages (placement test may be required, beginning language can be taken if the language is not offered at your high school - see below for a list of languages offered), History, Math, Intro to Economics, Physical Science, Humanities courses in Art/Music/Art History, and courses in the Social Sciences.
-View a preliminary list of non-language Summer 2013 offerings here.
+Classes taken through College Bridge are designed to provide college credit.
+Therefore the course can not count toward your high school graduation requirements.
+In general, in order to enroll in a class in a particular subject area, the student must have completed the most advanced course in that subject (typically, an AP or IB course) at their high school with a minimum grade of B. In some cases, this requirement may be waived if an AP or IB course is not offered or not allowed until Senior Year.
+In those cases, a grade of A is required in all other courses taken in that subject.
+The following departments offer courses for summer enrollment: Biological Sciences, English, Foreign Languages (placement test may be required, beginning language can be taken if the language is not offered at your high school - see below for a list of languages offered), History, Math, Intro to Economics, Physical Science, Humanities courses in Art/Music/Art History, and courses in the Social Sciences.
+View a preliminary list of non-language Summer 2014 offerings here.
 Pay close attention to the requirements for each class.
 Days/times and course descriptions can be found on the Summer Session website (scroll down for listings by department).
 Final decisions on courses will be made by the Director and the Summer Session office after meeting with students for interviews.

-Languages offered Summer Bridge 2013: Arabic, Chinese, French, German, Greek, Hebrew, Japanese, Korean, Latin, Spanish.
+Languages offered Summer Bridge 2014: Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Russian, Spanish.

 Students are responsible for their own transportation to and from the Hyde Park campus.
 CTA student discount passes are provided by the program.

 Rising Juniors and Seniors in CPS high schools are eligible to apply for Summer Bridge.
 Students are chosen based on a combination of factors, including unweighted GPA (for requirement see application), coursework preparation in high school and writing abilities.
-You must also have a 95% attendance rate at your school.
+A 95% attendance rate is also required.
 An interview is required for final selection and a parent/guardian must be present at that time.

 Requirements Once Admitted